-Investments.-Since the inception of the program, the Social Security Act has provided for the investment of funds which are not required to meet current disbursements.
-The funds may be invested only in interest-bearing obligations of the U.S. Government or in obligations guaranteed as to both principal and interest by the United States.
+Investments.-Since the inception of the program, provision has been made for the investment of funds which are not required to meet current disbursements.
+As provided in the Social Security Act, the funds may be invested only in interest-bearing obligations of the U.S. Government or in obligations guaranteed as to both principal and interest by the United States; or the funds may be invested in certain federally-sponsored agency obligations that are designated in the laws authorizing their issuance as lawful investments for fiduciary and trust funds under the control and authority of the United States or any officer of the United States.
 These obligations may be acquired on original issue at the issue price or by purchase of outstanding obligations at their market price.
 In addition, the Social Security Act authorizes the issuance of public-debt obligations for purchase by the trust funds.
-(These public-debt obligations, issued for purchase by the trust funds, have been referred to in the law in the past as "special obligations": more popularly they are referred to as "special issues".)
+(These public-debt obligations, issued for purchase by the trust fund have been referred to in the law in the past as special obligations; more popularly they are referred to as special issues.)